 Aside from all the health benefits, coconut oil toothpaste is incredibly easy to make.
 All you need is an empty jar and a few ingredients:

-Once I made the change from regular toothpaste to making my own, I realized I’d never go back.
+Once you make the change from regular toothpaste to making your own, you may never go back.
 There’s nothing but positive benefits in making the switch, so why not give it a try?